-New Media Aid are serious software engineers and app developers and as such realise that testing is a very important step in Android app development.
+New Media Aid are serious software engineers and app developers in Hitchin, Hertfordshire (only 25 minutes from Central London) and as such realise that testing is a very important step in Android app development.

 Users interact with the Android apps we develop on a variety of levels, from pressing a button to downloading information onto their device.
 Accordingly, we need to test a variety of use cases and interactions as we iteratively develop your app.